 To socialise, maybe if you are living alone and go to the pub for company.

 Out of boredom

 To signify the end of the working day.

-Reasons are varied between people, but the general theme that emerges is the increased drinking.
-As a person increases alcohol consumption, there is there extremely slippery slope of becoming more dependant on alcohol…and moving further down the stages of alcoholism to the next step.
+Reasons are varied between people, but the general theme that emerges is increased drinking.
+As a person increases alcohol consumption, there is there extremely slippery slope of becoming more dependent on alcohol…and moving further down the stages of alcoholism to the next step.

 The stages of alcoholism – Stage 3 (3)

 Regularly drinking to excess will eventually turn into what is described as ‘problem drinking’.
 It is at this stage of alcholism when the drinkiner starts to feel the effects of their drinking habits.
 It is here when the drink changes from being an occasional issue in thier life, to a ‘problem’.
 It is also at this point when either the drinker starts to thing ‘do I have a probelm with drinking’ or others around them notice that drinking is starting to affect their lives.

 The drinker might start experiencing lowered mood or depression, beciming anxious in day-to-day situations or it might start affecting their normal functions such as sleep or eating.
 I remember when I got to aroudn this stage and nausea was a common side-effect of heavy drinking.
 Feeling too sick to even consider eating.
 This is another common symtom of the problem drinking stage of alcoholism.

 At this stage, alarm bells are also set off as they fall foul of the wrong side of the law – drink driving or other behaviour that catches the eye of the legal system.

 Common with people who are at stage 3 of alcoholism is also